tsujan/Kvantum/Kvantum/INSTALL.md

 The blur effect of any compositor can be used with Kvantum when its active theme has translucent backgrounds.
 However, Kvantum can control KWin's blur effect with translucent menus and tooltips as well as explicitly translucent windows (like those of QTerminal, Konsole or LXQt Panel).
 Enabling blur options in *Kvantum Manager* has effect only when KWin's blur effect is enabled; otherwise, there will be no blurring or another compositor will control how translucent backgrounds are blurred.

-In the case of compositors other than KWin, it is preferable that menus and tooltips have neither shadow nor blurring because those compositors cannot distinguish the shadows that Kvantum gives to menus and tooltips.
-But, if disabling menu/tooltip shadow and blurring is not possible with them, *Kvantum Manager → Compositing & General Look → Shadowless menus and tooltips* could be checked as a workaround.
+In the case of compositors other than KWin, it is preferable that menus and tooltips have neither shadow nor blurring because those compositors cannot distinguish the shadows which Kvantum gives to menus and tooltips.
+But, if disabling menu/tooltip shadow and blurring is not possible with them, *Kvantum Manager → Configure Active Theme → Compositing & General Look → Shadowless menus and tooltips* could be checked as a workaround.

-Make sure that you never have two compositors running together!
+Under X11, make sure that you never have two compositors running together!
 KWin is highly recommended, whether with KDE or with LXQt.
 It supports both X11 and Wayland and has a decent blur effect.

 ### Notes for theme makers